mng03/CX-4640-Final-Time-Stepping/README.md

 ![](RK_Table.png)

-The following tables represent the 2nd order Improved Euler's Method (Heun's Method), and also the classic 4th Order Runge-Kutta Method.
+The following tables represent the 2nd order Improved Euler's Method (Heun's Method), and below it is also the classic 4th Order Runge-Kutta Method.
 See [here](https://en.wikipedia.org/wiki/List_of_Runge%E2%80%93Kutta_methods) for more RK methods.

 ![](Heun's.png)

 ![](Classic_RK.png)

+There is also a way for Runge-Kutta methods to automatically adjust step size according to the size of the derivative, which you can see in any of the resources below.

-## Multi-Step Methods
+## Multistep Methods

-## PDEs
+All of the methods we've explored above are single-step methods.
+They only look at the current values to predict the next ones, i.e. $t_k, y_k \rightarrow y_{k+1}$.
+Runge-Kutta Methods are multistage methods because they take multiple rounds of calculations for each step, but each step itself is only single.
+The standard form for multistep methods is the following [2]:
+$$\sum_{j=0}^k \alpha_j y_{n+1-j} = \Delta t \sum_{j=0}^k \beta_jf(t_{n+1-j}, y_{n+1-j}) + \tau_n$$
+This standard form can develop into different methods including the [Adams](https://en.wikipedia.org/wiki/Linear_multistep_method#Adams%E2%80%93Bashforth_methods) and [BDF (Backward Differentiation Formula)](https://en.wikipedia.org/wiki/Linear_multistep_method#Backward_differentiation_formulas_(BDF)) methods.

+Further discussion on how these methods are derived and how they work is outside the scope of this article, but overall they exist to work in conjunction with single-step methods in order to reduce error as much as possible.
+While single-step methods rely on using more and more terms from the Taylor series to increase the accuracy of the model, multi-step models instead use the history of the solution by taking information from previous time steps and applying it to inform the possible value of $y(t + h)$ [1].

 ## References